About Josephine Creek Falls

 In any case, I credit the Angeles Adventures blog for making me aware of this waterfall (as well as other obscure waterfalls in the Angeles National Forest).

-That said, I also had to be wary that most of their hikes tend to involve some degree of bushwhacking and off-trail experience.
+That said, I also had to be wary that most of their waterfall hikes tend to involve some degree of bushwhacking and off-trail experience.

-Nevertheless, it was with these expectations that I prepared myself for this hike, but it turned out that the hike itself wasn’t as bad as I anticipated provided some precautions were taken, which I’ll get into.
+Nevertheless, it was with these expectations that I prepared myself for this excursion, but it turned out that the hike itself wasn’t as bad as I anticipated provided some precautions were taken, which I’ll get into.

 Timing Josephine Creek Falls